 CSA Provincial Three-Day ChallengeThe CSA Provincial Three-Day Challenge is a competition that features provincial amateur teams competing in two pools.
 It has at times included teams from Zimbabwe and Namibia.
 Winners

 HistoryFor many years, cricket was regarded as the game of the privileged white man, but great strides have been made to make it a game for all South Africans.
 Most of the credit for this change must go to the Cricket South Africa's development programme, which started long before the country held its first democratic elections in 1994.
 An ever-increasing number of players of colour have made it to the top of the game in South Africa, being chosen to represent the Proteas, but it is at lower levels that the change is most obvious.
-Quotas introduced at senior provincial level have unearthed some excellent talent, while junior provincial teams are even closer to reflecting the demographics of country.
+Quotas introduced at senior provincial level have unearthed some excellent talent, while junior provincial and national teams are even closer to reflecting the demographics of country.
 This is a growing trend, and the hope is that in years to come quotas will not be necessary, all South Africans will have equal opportunity to make it to the top of the game, and South African cricket will be able to challenge the world by drawing on all the talent available in the country.

 Would you like to use this article in your publication or on your website?
 See: Using SAinfo material

 - Obituary: Hansie Cronje